-In addition to The Tennessee Register, Fenoglio served on the website, marketing, and editorial staffs for CCM Magazine and the CCM Update.
-For three years he was the editor and publisher of New Catholic Books & Media.
-He currently the managing editor of the denominational website for The United Methodist Church.
+In addition to The Tennessee Register, Fenoglio served on the website, marketing, and editorial staffs for CCM Magazine, The CCM Update, and the church member website for The United Methodist Church.

 In the late 1980s, Fenoglio and friend Mary Corby recorded three cassette albums of Christian hymns: “Ave Maria and Other Songs of Devotion,” “O Sanctissima and Other Hymns of Praise,” and “Emanuel – The Music of Christmas.”
 In 2004, Fenoglio digitally remastered the Christmas album and re-released it on CD.

 A former baritone in the Notre Dame Glee Club, Fenoglio currently serves as a cantor and music minister at St. Henry Church in Nashville.
 He enjoys singing the National Anthem at all kinds of events, especially at games and sporting events.